 Questioned supplier

 The great need for electricity is secured, according to Henriksson.
-The iron ore, which is to be used for steel production, is purchased from Canada, and the questioned Brazilian mining company Vale, which is blacklisted by several major investors, such as the Norwegian oil fund.
+The iron ore, which will be used for steel production, is purchased from Canada, and the questioned Brazilian mining company Vale, which is blacklisted by several major investors, such as the Norwegian oil fund.

 They have a history that many mining companies have, regardless of where in the world you come from.
-Our assessment regarding Vale is that they have a very solid work on their sustainability position and they have very high ambitions and goals as well, says Henriksson about the criticism.
+Our assessment regarding Vale is that they have done a very solid job regarding their sustainability position and they have very high ambitions and goals as well, says Henriksson about the criticism.

-The idea is that Stegra will have more Swedish iron ore in the long term.
-Previously, LKAB said no, but test deliveries will begin next autumn.
+The idea is that Stegra will eventually have more Swedish iron ore.
+Previously, LKAB said no, but trial deliveries will begin next autumn.